 One of the toughest jobs in crypto management is policy enforcement.

-A centralized and granular cryptographic policy can enable seamless updates for all necessary cryptographic functions without any changes in the application code.
+A centralized and granular cryptographic policy can enable seamless updates for all required cryptographic functions without any changes in the application code.

-Organizations wanted a solution that provides a centralized policy enforcement, where the system collects all relevant information in a single place for easy audit and provides it in human-readable form, so that demonstrating compliance with internal and external policies can be much easier.
+Organizations wanted a solution that provides centralized policy enforcement, wherein the system collects all relevant information in a single place for easy audit and provides it in human-readable form so that demonstrating compliance with internal and external policies can be much easier.

-Cryptomathic’s CSG product was developed to handle all the above discussed issues to provide a centralized crypto service and monitoring capabilities.
-Centralized controls allow the business to restrict access to cryptographic function and enforce policies on key length, rotation and mode of operation.
+The CSG solution offered by Cryptomathic was designed to tackle all of the concerns discussed thus far to offer a centralized crypto service and monitoring capabilities.
+Centralized controls allow the business to restrict access to cryptographic functions and enforce policies on key length, rotation, and mode of operation.

-Every banking and finance organization needs to prevent cryptography becoming a project bottleneck.
+Every banking and finance organization needs to prevent cryptography from becoming a project bottleneck.

 Cryptography should be scalable and affordable within the organization.
-The maintenance of cryptography in legacy application is another challenge faced by banks.
+The maintenance of cryptography in legacy applications is another challenge faced by banks.

-Crypto Service Gateway provides a solution particularly designed to cater for this issue by effectively (and centrally) handling cryptography in both new and legacy applications.
+Crypto Service Gateway provides a solution specifically designed to cater to this issue by effectively (and centrally) managing cryptography in both new and legacy applications.

-To meet the project deadline for critical applications requiring cryptography in banks, speed and cost saving play an important role.
+To fulfill the project deadline for critical applications requiring cryptography in banks, speed and cost saving plays an important role.

 Crypto Service Gateway provides an interface between business applications and the underlying cryptographic resources.
-CSG allows multiple applications to share HSM resources without concern over the number or the vendors that supplied them.
+CSG allows multiple applications to share HSM resources without concern over the number or vendors supplied.
 It reduces hardware dependency with traditional approaches and improves levels of resilience and performance.